 Students are strongly encouraged to consult with an assistant dean in the Office of Academic Affairs early in their undergraduate career to discuss the process, planning, and feasibility of completion.

 Students are required to identify a faculty advisor as part of the process for requesting approval to pursue an individual major.
-The faculty advisor serves as the student's academic advisor along with support from the other members of the student's faculty committee.
-Additionally, students must work closely with an assistant dean in Academic Affairs throughout development and completion of the major.
+The faculty advisor serves as the student's academic advisor along with support from the other members of the student's faculty committee and professional advisors in the Office of Academic Affairs.

-Opportunities to apply learning in the classroom to real-world settings is at the core of a CALS education.
-We offer a variety of CALS Signature Experiences for students in all majors to live the Wisconsin idea.
+Opportunities to apply classroom learning to real-world settings is at the core of a CALS education.
+We offer a variety of CALS Signature Experiences for students in all majors to live the Wisconsin idea and fulfill the Wisconsin Experience.

 These opportunities fall into five major categories:

-We want our students to make a strong start and every CALS first-year student can achieve that through a First-Year seminar to explore different areas of study and build a peer group.
-There are several seminars to choose from, including QuickStart, which allows students to begin their college career the summer before they arrive on campus.
+CALS students make a strong start, and every CALS first-year student can achieve that through a First-Year Seminar to explore different areas of study, learn about how to take advantage of campus resources, and make friends.
+There are several seminars to choose from, including QuickStart, an online course that allows students to begin their college career the summer before they arrive on campus.

 CALS students learn through hands-on, real world experiences.
-A majority of CALS students earn credit for internships and research experiences in labs.
+A majority of CALS students earn credit for research experiences in labs and internships.

-Students gain a global perspective by taking a course with an international focus and many students study abroad.
-In addition to general UW–Madison programs, CALS offers more than 34 study abroad programs led by our faculty.
+Students gain a global perspective by taking courses with an international focus, and many students choose to study abroad.
+CALS offers more than 34 faculty-led study abroad programs, and students may also choose from general UW–Madison study abroad opportunities.